 Monitoring the progress of the ISCO applications includes baseline and post-installation sampling.
-Sampling is conducted at on- and off-post wells (MWs and VEWs) on a quarterly basis.
-In addition to groundwater sampling, field analysis of permanganate, total chlorinated solvent using field test kits, and collection of field parameters, including pH, oxidation-reduction potential (ORP), and specific conductance may be completed at on-post wells and VEWs.
+Sampling is conducted at on- and off-post wells (MWs and VEWs) on a semi-annual basis.
+In addition to groundwater sampling, field analysis of permanganate, total chlorinated solvents using field test kits, and collection of field parameters, including pH, oxidationreduction potential (ORP), and specific conductance may be completed at on-post wells and VEWs.